 Parents/Carers living in Warwickshire must register for the test with Warwickshire Admissions.
 Parents/Carers living in Birmingham must register for the test with The Grammar Schools in Birmingham.
+Parents/Carers living in Shropshire/Wolverhampton/Walsall must register with those grammar schools.
 Parents/Carers living in other authorities should register for the test in the region in which they would most like their child to attend a school, eg if you live in Northamptonshire and want your child to attend a grammar school in Warwickshire, you should register your child with Warwickshire to sit the test in Warwickshire.

-Parents/Carers will be able to register for the test from 8 May 2023.
+Parents/Carers will be able to register for the test from 7 May 2025.
 It is recommended that parents/carers do this on-line at www.warwickshire.gov.uk/admissions.
-Paper copies of the registration form will also be available from Warwickshire Admissions or The Grammar Schools in Birmingham.
+Paper copies of the registration form will also be available from Warwickshire Admissions or The Grammar Schools in Birmingham or the Shropshire/Wolverhampton/Walsall grammar schools.
 If you are posting a registration form you are strongly advised to take steps to ensure your form is received prior to the deadline, such as recorded delivery.
 Please ensure that any recorded delivery receipt has the postcode printed electronically on it.

 Parents/Carers should be aware that registering for the entrance test is not the same as applying for a school place - see the section 'Applications for a School Place'.
-Parents/Carers must submit an application for a place to their home local authority by 23.59 on 31 October 2023.
+Parents/Carers must submit an application for a place to their home local authority by 23.59 on 31 October 2025.
 Failure to do so will mean your application is considered late even if your entrance test registration was submitted on-time, unless the application is deemed to be on time.
 This will only happen in circumstances where the parent makes a written application to Warwickshire Admissions for an exception to be made to this rule and Warwickshire Admissions accepts that there were exceptional and unforeseen events preventing the parent/carer from meeting the deadline.

-The closing date for registrations is 23.59 on 30 June 2023.
+The closing date for registrations is 16.00 on 30 June 2025.
 Registrations completed online will be acknowledged by email.
-If you do not receive an acknowledgement within 14 working days you should contact either Warwickshire Admissions or The Grammar Schools in Birmingham (depending on which organisation you originally registered with).
+If you do not receive an acknowledgement within 14 working days you should contact either Warwickshire Admissions or The Grammar Schools in Birmingham or the Shropshire/Wolverhampton/Walsall grammar schools (depending on which organisation you originally registered with).

-Invitation packs for testing sessions will be sent to parents/carers by Warwickshire Admissions from 14 August 2023 to families who registered their child to sit the Warwickshire entrance test by the deadline of 30 June 2023 or whose registration was deemed to be on time.
-Packs will be sent in batches throughout August.
-If you registered your child for the entrance test by the published deadline or your registration was deemed to be on time and you have not received an invitation pack by 25 August 2023 then you must contact Warwickshire Admissions as a matter of urgency by emailing elevenplus@warwickshire.gov.uk.
+Invitation packs for testing sessions will be sent to parents/carers by Warwickshire Admissions from 11 August 2025 to families who registered their child to sit the Warwickshire entrance test by the deadline of 30 June 2025 or whose registration was deemed to be on time.
+Packs will be sent in batches during the week commencing 11 August 2025.
+If you registered your child for the entrance test by the published deadline or your registration was deemed to be on time and you have not received an invitation pack by 15 August 2025 then you must contact Warwickshire Admissions as a matter of urgency by emailing elevenplus@warwickshire.gov.uk from 18 August 2025.
 This pack will include a 'Fit and Well' sheet which must be brought to the test session with a photograph of the child sitting the test.
 This photograph must be signed and dated by the Headteacher of your child's school or, if your child is home educated, by a responsible person drawn from the range of professions acceptable for passport identification purposes.
 Warwickshire Admissions reserves the right to contact your child's school and to share the photograph with them for the purpose of establishing proof of identity as part of the entrance test process.